Matriarchy: China

 The Mosuo culture, which is in China near Tibet, is frequently described as matriarchal.
-The term matrilineal is sometimes used, and, while more accurate, still doesn't reflect the full complexity of their social organization.
+The term matrilineal is sometimes used, and, while more accurate, still does not reflect the full complexity of their social organization.
 In fact, it is not easy to categorize Mosuo culture within traditional Western definitions.
 They have aspects of a matriarchal culture: women are often the head of the house, inheritance is through the female line, and women make business decisions.
-However, unlike in a true matriarchy, political power tends to be in the hands of males, indicating that some time ago, there was an overthrow by the patriarchy.
+However, the current culture of the Mosuo has been heavily shaped by their minority status.